nicnosis/iu-courses/j360/docs/web-syllabus.md

 There is no required text for this course.
 Most of our reading will be in the form of free documentation available on the web.
 Two sources we will reference frequently are **W3Schools** and **Codecademy**.

+### Hosting
+You will need to purchase a domain name and hosting service.
+I recommend using [asmallorange.com](https://asmallorange.com).
+The cost is about $5 per month for hosting.
+Most domain names available through asmallorange.com start at $15.

+If you have another means of hosting - through IU Pages, Burrow, or GitHub pages, that is also fine.
+The idea is for you to build a functional website with your work as the semester progresses.

 ### Software
 Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
 Tools, applications, and services prove invaluable in web development.
 A good deal of class time will be spent assisting students with installation and configuration of software.

 We will use:

  1. A text editor - SublimeText is recommended.
 Good alternatives are Atom and TextWrangler.
- 2. A means of version control - GitHub is recommended, Google Drive, Box, and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.
+ 2. A means of version control - [GitHub](https://github.com) is recommended, Google Drive, Box, and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.
+ 3. A file transfer tool - OSX users can use [Cyberduck](https://cyberduck.io/), Windows users should use [PuTTy](http://www.putty.org/)

-### Hardware needs
+### Hardware
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.

 It is also useful to have access to a large display, or dual display configuration.
 If you are bringing your own laptop to class, it is recommended to bring a mouse.